pgmdf/project1-game/readme.md

 **Short description**

 The first project in the Ironhack WebDevPT course should be a game.
-I decide to built one that adopts the general gameplay of the card game "Quartett".
+I decided to build one that adopts the general gameplay of the card game "Quartett".

 ## General Tasks